Posted 03.22.2020 by Meghan Crawford

 You can measure the success of a social media effort by examining the results of a group of activities with a related purpose.

 To measure the ROI of a social media campaign, you will evaluate the impact generated from a series of coordinated social media activations.
-Your campaign may include a range of activities like paid ads, content production, and giveaways.
+Your campaign may include various activities like paid ads, content production, and giveaways.

 Examples of social media campaigns and measurements include: